 This isn’t an absolute necessity, but it does make sense.
 Google favors newer content, so updating your posts from time to time can help keep them looking fresher.
+Plus, you can do that in 10 simple steps.
 It’s also good policy to check your content occasionally and weed out anything that’s out of date.

 General Blogging Statistics and Content